OSGeo/grass-website/content/news/2023_08_27_GRASS_GIS_docker_organization.md

 versioning and optimise the user experience when selecting appropriate image tags for deployment.

-In summary, as we have phased out the repository under mundialis, we anticipate improved maintenance and a more streamlined user experience for GRASS GIS Docker images within the OSGeo framework.
+In summary, as we moved the repository from mundialis to the OSGeo organisation, we took the opportunity to clean up the Docker tags.

 _Carmen Tawalika (mundialis), Markus Neteler and The GRASS Dev Team_